hsklein/Simprovise/docs/source/tutorial.rst

   We create one instance of each of these classes, with capacities equal to the number of merchant and regular tellers working at the bank.
 * We assign both teller instances to a
-  :ref:`resource pool <resource-pool--concept-label>`, which manages customer
-  assignment to both types of tellers
+  :ref:`resource pool <resource-pool-concept-label>`, which manages customer assignment to both types of tellers
 * We add a priority function to the resource pool.
 This function takes one argument - the resource request object - and returns a priority.
 The resource